Thursday, April 30

 1110 Oak Dr SE, Washington, DC 20032

-Join the Greater Washington Community Foundation and Anti-Racist DC on Thursday, April 30 for the 2026 Health Equity & Economic Justice Summit.
+Thank you for joining the Greater Washington Community Foundation and Anti-Racist DC on Thursday, April 30 for the 2026 Health Equity & Economic Justice Summit.

 This year's theme, We Can Do This: Crafting the Future We Deserve, is rooted in our desire to go beyond simply rehearsing problems and to inspire those gathered to take action that produces real change in the communities that need it most.